 Human Resources professionals have always played a vital part in building a winning team.
 They have a bird’s eye view of the organization that allows them to head off conflicts and support opportunities for collaboration.
 HR pros also act as cultural translators between management and employees, helping communicate the goals and ideals across multiple contexts.
-This expertise makes them perfect partners to help develop a hybrid team culture.
+This expertise makes them perfect partners to help develop a hybrid and remote team culture.

-Hybrid teams represent an unprecedented challenge to most employers.
+Remote and hybrid teams represent an unprecedented challenge to most employers.
 In the past, remote working has been a relatively minor part of working life.
 Most employees worked at a shared location, where they can attend team meetings, chat by the water cooler, and overhear gossip in the elevator.

 These day-to-day interactions are the building blocks of team culture.
 But how do you keep your culture alive in a hybrid environment, where most team members might only be in the office a few days each week?